 Sport is well catered for with on site facilities including a large sports hall and outdoor pitches.
 The academy runs competitive teams in football, netball, and athletics, participating in Bradford wide leagues.
 The performing arts are also celebrated through annual productions and a music programme that encourages students to take up instrument tuition through the trust peripatetic staff.

 Dixons Cottingley Academy is an oversubscribed school.
-For the 2024 intake, there were 429 applications for 180 places, resulting in a subscription proportion of 2.38.
-This means there are more than two applicants for every available desk, making entry highly competitive.
+For the 2024 intake, there were 429 applications for 180 places, resulting in 2.38. applications per place This means there are more than two applicants for every available desk, making entry highly competitive.

 Admissions are coordinated by Bradford Metropolitan District Council.
 After students with an EHCP naming the school and looked after children, priority is given to those with siblings already at the academy.
 Remaining places are then allocated by distance from the school.
 While the school does not publish a formal catchment map, the high demand means that families living further than a few miles from the Cottingley site face a challenge in securing a place.
 Parents should use the FindMySchoolMap Search to check their precise distance from the gate.